 - What happens after I am put on the waitlist?

 - What is the difference between a cabin and a cottage?

-- Will I need my own transportation when I arrive at Best Friends Animal Society?
+- Will I need my own transportation when I arrive at Best Friends Animal Sanctuary?

 - Can I get around the Sanctuary on an ATV?

-- I’m planning to stay in your RV site.
-Can I drive my RV around the sanctuary?
+- If I stay at one of your RV sites, will I be able to drive my RV around the Sanctuary?

 - Can our pets stay in the cottages and cabins?

 - Is there a restaurant at the Sanctuary?